 This parameter measures the temperature of the cantilever mounting plate that holds the detector sensor assembly.
 The sensor is mounted between the WN and SW assemblies.
-The converted value is computed using DRL-64 Algorithm B. For the exact location of this sensor, see DRL-64 (Reference 2) (Count, °C) [0 ..
+The converted value is computed using DRL-64 Algorithm B. For the exact location of this sensor, see DRL-64 (Reference 2).
+(Count, °C) [0 ..
 4095, -30 ..
 70] {Section 5.2.3.7 Temperature Counts, Section 5.2.3.2 Converted Temperatures}

-INS-81 SW Detector Control Temperature
+- INS-81 SW Detector Control Temperature

 INS-82 TOT Detector Control Temperature

-INS-83 WN Detector Control Temperature
+- INS-83 WN Detector Control Temperature

+- INS-83a LW Detector Control Temperature (FM 6)

 These parameters measure the temperature measured by the detector's heatsink control sensor.
-The converted values are computed using DRL-64 Algorithm 2 - The Sensor Control Temperature (SCT) conversion equations for the SW, TOT, and WN channels are: For the exact location of these sensors, see DRL-64 (Reference 2).
-Note: for the FM 2 instrument, the total channel control temperature parameter will read false values and is not to be used.
+The converted values are computed using DRL-64 Algorithm 2 - The Sensor Control

+Temperature (SCT) conversion equations for the SW, TOT, and WN/LW channels are: For the exact location of these sensors, see DRL-64 (Reference 2).
+Note1: for the FM 2 instrument, the total channel control temperature parameter will read false values and is not to be used.
+Note2: for the FM 4 instrument, the total channel control temperature parameter was removed from the control law 28 February 2007.
 (Count, °C) [0 ..
 4095, 36 ..
 40] {Section 5.2.3.7 Temperature Counts, Section 5.2.3.2 Converted Temperatures}